Icon-Newsletter-smaller

 First things first: Let's clarify the differences between the two types of interest rates on personal loans in the Philippines.
 Lenders typically advertise two types: the monthly add-on and effective interest rates.

-The effective interest rate, also called the annual percentage rate (APR), reflects the true interest you're paying on a loan.
+The effective interest rate, or the annual percentage rate (APR), reflects the true interest you're paying on a loan.

 personal loan with low interest rate in the philippines - banks

 Wondering which bank offers the best option for a personal loan?
-We've listed down some of the lowest interest rates for personal loans in the Philippines—not just from banks, but also from government agencies.
+We've listed some of the lowest interest rates for personal loans in the Philippines—not just from banks but also government agencies.
 Choose the best personal loan that fits your needs and budget.

 • Effective interest rate: 10% per annum (based on diminishing principal balance)